alisoncruz/person-api-dio/README.md

 ## Spring Boot Rest API to users management

 Simple REST API created during the Code Anywhere Digital Innovation One BootCamp.
-This project was designed by
+This project was designed by Rodrigo Peleias [GitHub](https://github.com/rpeleias/personapi_dio_live_coding)

 Requirements to run the project: